Shantae (video game): Game development

 The game was considered for development by WayForward as far back as 1997.
 An archived version of the company's official website showcases a very different approach to the game, which was at the time considered for development on PC or PlayStation, in full 3D with traditionally animated characters moving in a 3D background.
 Shantae was presented as a troubled genie born without magic powers, who had to save the world from the Jins, powerful beings once sealed who escaped at the beginning of the game and planned to drain all magic from the world.
 Back then, her magic was capable, as envisioned by Erin Bozon, the original creator of the character, of summoning animals, but transformation was already planned, as Shantae could turn into a harpy.
 Her dances could also launch attacks and she had different outfits with different characteristics.

-In the idea of Matt Bozon, who created the game's universe based on Erin's character, at the beginning, the game was planned for the SNES or PC.
+In the idea of Matt Bozon, who created the game's universe based on Erin's character, at the beginning, the game was planned for the SNES.
 He and Erin pitched the game with help from veteran programmer Jimmy Huey, who worked with WayForward at the time.
 After the completion of Xtreme Sports, Voldi Way, the founder and owner of WayForward, greenlit a Game Boy Color version of the game.
 As Huey had already built a graphics engine for Xtreme Sports, this engine was adapted to suit Shantaes needs.
 This allowed the game to showcase rare effects on GBC games, like parallax scrolling and transparency effects.
-In the first four months of development, the team created most of the animation, and Huey programmed an art-capturing tool that allowed to take full-colored animation frames, turn them into three-color chunks and reassemble the whole on the GBC's screen.
+In the first four months of development, the team created most of the animation, and Huey programmed an art-capturing tool that could take full-colored animation frames, turn them into three-color chunks and reassemble the whole on the GBC's screen.

 Publishing

-The game needed a 32 megabit battery backed-up cartridge to work properly, and was expensive to produce.
+The Game Boy Game Pak for Shantae needed 4 megabytes of ROM and battery-backed RAM to work properly, making it expensive to produce.
 This factor deterred some publishers, alongside the fact that launching a new intellectual property was considered dicey.
 WayForward tried to find a publisher for years, before Capcom eventually picked the game for release.
-Capcom, however, held back the release for months, during which the Game Boy Advance was released.
+Capcom, however, held the release for months, during which the Game Boy Advance was released.
 It is rumored that the game had only one run of 20–25,000 copies.

-WayForward saw that the console's screen had a tendency to darken the colors, so they took back the game and made further developments on it, incorporating a feature to brighten the screen if played on a Game Boy Advance, alongside some bonus features.
+WayForward saw when the game was played on the Game Boy Advance, the console's screen had a tendency to darken the colors, so they added a Game Boy Advance enhancement that brightened the screen and added a few bonus features.